 If undetected and untreated, gonococcal bacteria can migrate to tendons and then to one or two small joints in the hand, wrist, knee, elbow, or ankle.
 Unlike symptoms associated with arthritis linked to chlamydia, the symptoms of gonococcal arthritis can be quite sudden and excruciating.

-"It's very dramatic; people sometimes have fevers up to 105 degrees (Fahrenheit), and they're in agony," says Daniel Wallace, a rheumatologist and clinical professor of medicine at University of California Los Angeles and Cedars Sinai Medical Centers.
+"It's very dramatic; people sometimes have fevers up to 105 degrees (Fahrenheit), and they're in agony," says Daniel Wallace, professor of medicine at the David Geffen School of Medicine at UCLA and the Associate Director of the Rheumatology Fellowship Program at Cedars-Sinai Medical Center.
 These people usually head for the emergency room, he says, and the condition "is so dramatic, and people are so uncomfortable that everyone in the ER runs over to them" when they arrive.

 The searing pain results from massive swelling of the joint often caused by gonococcal bacteria infection.
 Externally, the skin around the joint is reddish and warm, and in 75 percent of cases, a painless rash breaks out on the arms, legs, or torso.